balenair/balenair/docs/01-hardware-selection.md

 - One [220 ohm resistor](https://www.adafruit.com/product/2780) pack.
 (You'll have 23 left over in this pack.
 If you have any resistors lying around, any between 120 - 560 ohm should work fine.)

-- One set of [female/male jumper cables](https://www.adafruit.com/product/5018) (We'll need 3 of the 10 jumpers included.)
+- One set of [female/male jumper cables](https://www.adafruit.com/product/1954) (We'll only need 3 of the 20 jumpers included.)

 ## Remaining parts list